 If you have any other questions about TOEFL lessons, then please contact me.

-I’ve always believed in being open and honest about what I charge for lessons and my rate (USD $56.25 for 60 minutes) is average for experienced TOEFL teachers.
+I’ve always believed in being open about what I charge for lessons, and my rate (USD $56.25 for 60 minutes) is average for experienced TOEFL teachers.

 Lesson rates can range from about $45 to $75 for a 60 minute lesson with an experienced TOEFL teacher.
 Some teachers offer 45 minute or 55 minute lessons so their rates seem cheaper.
 Some keep their rates hidden and only reveal what they are going to charge when you are most of the way through their application process.
 Others charge upwards of $150 for specialist services such as a 60 minute score review.